Does the thought of showing your body make you want to hide? It's time to build your body confidence! Jenny Wood writes...

 You don’t have to stop there.
 “If you’re embarrassed about one part of your body, draw attention to another, symptom-free bit you do feel confident about,” she suggests.
 “So, if you’ve got amazing long hair, dye it or add accessories to draw people’s attention upwards.”

 And, cheesy as it sounds, even though it may be the last thing you feel like doing, try smiling: “Not only is a smile the ultimate distraction – people spot it first – but studies show that even if you’re faking it, pasting one on can make you feel happier,” says Jessica.
+Perhaps more people should be confident in their smiles.

 Kate also found it helped having someone sympathetic to talk to.
 “With me, it was my mum, but it could be an aunt or close friend.
 What matters most is that they’ll honestly tell you what does and doesn’t work, rather than just saying, ‘Yeah you look fine,’ when you obviously don’t.”